Optimal Control of Multi-Agent Systems with Processing Delays: Introduction

 \section{Introduction}

-In multi-agent systems such as swarms of unmanned aerial vehicles (UAVs), it may be desirable for agents to cooperate in a decentralized fashion, without receiving instructions from a central coordinating entity.
-Each agent makes local measurements, performs computations, and may communicate its measurements with a given subset of the other agents, with a time delay.
-In this paper, we investigate the problem of optimal control under the aforementioned communication constraints.
+In multi-agent systems such as swarms of unmanned aerial vehicles, it may be desirable for agents to cooperate in a decentralized fashion without receiving instructions from a central coordinating entity.
+Each agent takes local measurements, performs computations, and may communicate its measurements with a given subset of the other agents, with a time delay.
+In this article, we investigate the problem of optimal control under the aforementioned communication constraints.

 We model each agent as a continuous-time linear time-invariant (LTI) system.
+We make no assumption of homogeneity across agents; each agent may have different dynamics.
 We assume the aggregate dynamics of all agents are described by the state-space equations

 where $x$ is the global state, $z$ is the regulated output, $y$ is the measured output, $w$ is the exogenous disturbance, and $u$ is the controlled input.
 The decoupled nature of the agents imposes a sparsity structure on the plant.
 Namely, if we partition $x$, $y$, $w$, $u$ each into $N$ pieces corresponding to the $N$ agents, the conformally partitioned state space matrices $A$, $B_1$, $B_2$, $C_2$, $D_{21}$ are block-diagonal.
 The regulated output $z$, however, couples all agents' states and inputs, so in general $C_1$ and $D_{12}$ will be dense.
 The matrix transfer function $(w,u)\to (z,y)$ is a standard four-block plant that takes the form\footnote{In a slight abuse of notation, the vectors $z$, $y$, $w$, and $u$ now refer to the Laplace transforms of the corresponding time-domain signals in \eqref{aggregateddynamics}.}